sumcoinlabs/sumcoinj.org/working-with-the-wallet.md

 The `Wallet.getBalance()` call has by default behaviour that may surprise you.
 If you broadcast a transaction that sends money and then immediately afterwards check the balance, it may be lower than what you expect (or even be zero).

-The reason is that bitcoinj has a somewhat complex notion of _balance_.
+The reason is that sumcoinj has a somewhat complex notion of _balance_.
 You need to understand this in order to write robust applications.
 The `getBalance()` method has two alternative forms.
 In one, you pass in a `Wallet.BalanceType` enum.
 It has four possible values, `AVAILABLE`, `ESTIMATED`, `AVAILABLE_SPENDABLE` and `ESTIMATED_SPENDABLE`.
 Often these will be the same, but sometimes they will vary.
 The other overload of `getBalance()` takes a `CoinSelector` object.

 The `ESTIMATED` balance is perhaps what you may imagine as a "balance" - it's simply all outputs in the wallet which are not yet spent.
 However, that doesn't mean it's really safe to spend them.
-Because Bitcoin is a global consensus system, deciding when you can really trust you received money and the transaction won't be rolled back can be a subtle art.
+Because Sumcoin is a global consensus system, deciding when you can really trust you received money and the transaction won't be rolled back can be a subtle art.

 This concept of safety is therefore exposed via the `AVAILABLE` balance type, and the `CoinSelector` abstraction.
 A coin selector is just an object that implements the `CoinSelector` interface.
 That interface has a single method, which given a list of all unspent outputs and a target value, returns a smaller list of outputs that adds up to at least the target (and possibly more).
 Coin selection can be a complex process that trades off safety, privacy, fee-efficiency and other factors, which is why it's pluggable.

-The default coin selector bitcoinj provides (`DefaultCoinSelector`) implements a relatively safe policy: it requires at least one confirmation for any transaction to be considered for selection, except for transactions created by the wallet itself which are considered spendable as long as it was seen propagating across the network.
+The default coin selector sumcoinj provides (`DefaultCoinSelector`) implements a relatively safe policy: it requires at least one confirmation for any transaction to be considered for selection, except for transactions created by the wallet itself which are considered spendable as long as it was seen propagating across the network.
 This is the balance you get back when you use `getBalance(BalanceType.AVAILABLE)` or the simplest form, `getBalance()` - it's the amount of money that the spend creation methods will consider for usage.
 The reason for this policy is as follows:

 1. You trust your own transactions implicitly, as you "know" you are trustworthy.
 However, it's still possible for bugs and other things to cause you to create unconfirmable transactions - for instance if you don't include sufficient fees.
 Therefore we don't want to spend change outputs unless we saw that network nodes relayed the transaction, giving a high degree of confidence that it will be mined upon.
 2. For other transactions, we wait until we saw at least one block because in SPV mode, you cannot check for yourself that a transaction is valid.
-If your internet connection was hacked, you might be talking to a fake Bitcoin network that feeds you a nonsense transaction which spends non-existent Bitcoins.
+If your internet connection was hacked, you might be talking to a fake Sumcoin network that feeds you a nonsense transaction which spends non-existent Sumcoins.
 Please read the [SecurityModel](/security-model) article to learn more about this.
 Waiting for the transaction to appear in a block gives you confidence the transaction is real.
-The original Bitcoin client waits for 6 confirmations, but this value was picked at a time when mining hash rate was much lower and it was thus much easier to forge a small fake chain.
+The original Sumcoin client waits for 6 confirmations, but this value was picked at a time when mining hash rate was much lower and it was thus much easier to forge a small fake chain.
 We've not yet heard reports of merchants being defrauded using invalid blocks, so waiting for one block is sufficient.

 The default coin selector also takes into account the age of the outputs, in order to maximise the probability of your transaction getting confirmed in the next block.